Work in progress!

 Shout-out to the EthStaker community: you rock!

 Finally, to circle back to ConsenSys: working daily with such brilliant, talented, generous, and knowledgeable people is a joy.
-The Protocols group, PegaSys, has been my home for the past four-plus years.
+The Protocols group, PegaSys, has been my home for the past five-plus years.
 It is where I helped establish the fabulous Protocols R&D team, and later kicked off the project that became Teku.
 Thank you for all your support and encouragement.
 I love working with all you wonderful people.